Some Riemann Hypotheses from Random Walks over Primes: Convergence of the Euler Product for -functions based on Cusp Forms

-Henceforth we consider only cusp forms.
 The analysis of Section~\ref{sec:convergence} extends straightforwardly if one uses a non-trivial result of Deligne.
 For the arithmetic function $\tau (n)$, Ramanujan conjectured that it actually grows more slowly than \eqref{growthmod}, namely $\tau (p) = O(p^{11/2})$.
 This was only proved in 1974 by Deligne \cite{Deligne} as a consequence of his proof of the Weil conjectures.

 \begin{theorem}[Deligne] For cusp forms we have \beq |c(p)| \leq 2 p^{(k-1)/2}. \eeq \end{theorem}